The risk of prostate cancer increases as men age.

 Blockage of urine flow caused by narrowing of part of the bladder or scarring of the urethra (urethral stricture) develops in 7 to 20% of men.
 Blockage can usually be easily treated (see Urinary Tract Obstruction: Treatment).

-Radiation therapy (see Radiation Therapy) may cure cancers that are confined to the prostate, as well as cancers that have invaded tissues around the prostate.
+Radiation therapy may cure cancers that are confined to the prostate, as well as cancers that have invaded tissues around the prostate.
 Although radiation therapy cannot cure cancer that has spread to distant organs, it can help relieve the pain resulting from the spread of prostate cancer to bone.

-Radiation therapy is sometimes given after surgery to treat the areas around the prostate or if PSA if found in the blood after surgery, suggesting that surgery has not removed all of the cancer.
+Radiation therapy is sometimes given after surgery to treat the areas around the prostate or if PSA is found in the blood after surgery, suggesting that surgery has not removed all of the cancer.

 For many stages of prostate cancer, 10-year survival rates after radiation therapy are nearly as high as those achieved with surgery.
 More than 90% of men with cancer confined to the prostate live at least 10 years after undergoing radiation therapy.
 Radiation therapy can be delivered as